-In addition to probiotic supplements, there are many vegan probiotics foods you can incorporate into your diet to support your gut health.
+In addition to probiotic supplements, there are many vegan probiotic foods you can incorporate into your diet to support your gut health.
 These foods contain live beneficial bacteria that can help maintain a healthy microbiome.

 In this article, we will see